Seamful XAI: Operationalizing Seamful Design in Explainable AI: Seamful XAI Design Process

 \subsection{Designing with Seams (Step 3)}

 After the generative step of anticipating and crafting seams, the last step is to filter and design with them---to allow ``strategic revelation and concealment’’ by selecting the most relevant seams that can empower end users.
-This step aligns our process with goals of seamful design: supporting user agency.
+This filtering part can be thought of as the converging aspect (the ">" of the diamond of user-centered design).
+This step aligns our process with the goal of seamful design: supporting user agency.
 We ask stakeholders to consider: to empower the user to make better decisions and mitigate fallouts from the potential breakdowns identified in Step 1, ``which seams are relevant to show?
 Which seams are acceptable to hide?''

 Here we suggest another scaffold to help stakeholders to effectively filter which seams can support user agency---a \textit{Reflection Card} that ``houses'' the seams (Fig.~\ref{fig:mural_design_process}).
 While it’s not the only way to present seamful designs, this card serves as a design artifact that can be shown directly to users and weave seams into the system interface.